On the Hedging of Options On Exploding Exchange Rates: Abstract

 \section{Abstract}

 We study a novel pricing operator for complete, local martingale models.
-The new pricing operator guarantees put-call parity to hold and the value of a forward contract to match the buy-and-hold strategy, even if the underlying follows strict local martingale dynamics.
+The new pricing operator guarantees put-call parity to hold for model prices and the value of a forward contract to match the buy-and-hold strategy, even if the underlying follows strict local martingale dynamics.
 More precisely, we discuss a change of num\'eraire (change of currency) technique when the underlying is only a local martingale modelling for example an exchange rate.
-The new pricing operator assigns prices to contingent claims according to the minimal cost for replication strategies that succeed with probability one for both currencies as num\'eraire.
-Within this context, we interpret the non-martingality of an exchange-rate as a reflection of the possibility that the num\'eraire currency may devalue completely against the asset currency (hyperinflation).
+The new pricing operator assigns prices to contingent claims according to the minimal cost for superreplication strategies that succeed with probability one for both currencies as num\'eraire.
+Within this context, we interpret the lack of the martingale property of an exchange-rate as a reflection of the possibility that the num\'eraire currency may devalue completely against the asset currency (hyperinflation). \keywords{ Foreign Exchange \and Pricing operator \and Put-call parity \and Strict local martingales \and F\"ollmer measure \and Change of num\'eraire \and Hyperinflation} \subclass{ 60G99 \and 60H99 \and 91G20}